NethServer/ns8-docs/modules.rst

 The software center lists all available modules from repositories.

 To install a new application just click on the :guilabel:`Install` button.
-If the cluster has multiple nodes, you will be required also to select the target node.
+If the cluster has multiple nodes, you will be alse required to select the target node.

 To install another instance of an existing application, click on the ``Instances`` link inside the application card.
 Then click on :guilabel:`Install new instance`.

 .. note:: Be careful!
-The user interfaces currently does not check if an application supports multiple instances on the same node.
+The user interface does not currently check if an application supports multiple instances on the same node.

 You can also perform multiple actions on installed applications by clicking on the three-dots menu: